EMD MRS-1: Preserved survivors

-are on display at the Pacific Southwest Railway Museum Association; #1811 is on display at the U.S. Army Transportation Museum at Fort Eustis, Virginia; #1813 is retired and on display at the Heber Valley Historic Railroad; and #1818 is preserved at the Museum of Alaska Transportation and Industry in Wasilla, Alaska.
+are on display at the Pacific Southwest Railway Museum Association; #1811 is on display at the U.S. Army Transportation Museum at Fort Eustis, Virginia; #1813 was retired by the Heber Valley Historic Railroad and subsequently sold, and moved to Mount Pleasant, Utah to be used as part of a bed and breakfast; and #1818 is preserved at the Museum of Alaska Transportation and Industry in Wasilla, Alaska.

 Spotting features

 Front end of #1811, showing the shutterless grilles and peaked long hood of the EMD locomotives.

 Back end of an Alco MRS-1, note much rounder cab.

-Being produced to the same specification, both GE/ALCO and EMD MRS-1s are very similar in appearance and can easily be mistaken; they are both C-C road switcher locomotives that are very low in profile in order to fit within European loading gauges and structure gauges.
+Being produced to the same specification, both ALCO/GE and EMD MRS-1s are very similar in appearance and can easily be mistaken; they are both C-C road switcher locomotives that are very low in profile in order to fit within European loading gauges and structure gauges.
 The major exterior differences are the peaked cab roof and long hood roof on the EMD locomotives, and the radiator intakes on the sides of the long hood end, which have outside shutters on the Alco locomotives.
 In addition, the short hood is visibly lower than the long hood, thanks to the long hood's peaked roof; on the ALCO units, the two are the same height.
 The frame side sills are also different; the Alco's are straight from front to rear, while the EMD's step down towards each end of the locomotive.